snowbomb1/realtime-chat-app/README.md

 # Realtime Chat App

 A full-stack realtime chat application built with React, TypeScript, Socket.IO, and Express.
-Users can join with a username, create or join chat rooms, and exchange messages in real time.
+Users can register and log in, create or join chat rooms, and exchange messages in real time.

-## Features

-- **Realtime messaging** via WebSockets (Socket.IO)
-- **Multiple chat rooms** — create new rooms or join existing ones
-- **Live typing indicators** — see when other users are typing
-- **Audio notifications** for incoming messages
-- **User presence** — per-room user list updated in real time
-- **Responsive UI** — mobile-friendly layout using MUI
-- **Emoji picker** support in the message input
-- **Security** — input sanitization, rate limiting (HTTP & per-socket), and HTTP hardening via Helmet

 ## Tech Stack